Scales Mound, Illinois

 Scales Mound is a village in Jo Daviess County, Illinois, United States.
-The population was 376 at the 2010 census, down from 401 in 2000.
+The population was 436 at the 2020 census.

 History

 The original town of Scales Mound was located at the base of an erosional remnant similar to Charles Mound, about a mile southwest of the present-day village.
-In 1830 Samuel Scales purchased the original village site from John Sole and built a tavern at the base of the mound along Sucker Trail, a major east-west corridor.
+In 1830 Samuel Scales purchased the original village site from John Sole and built a tavern at the base of the mound along Sucker Trail, a major east–west corridor.
 The land that the present-day village of Scales Mound is on was purchased from the U.S. government in 1848 by a man named Dunning.
 Little is known about Dunning or the use of the land until the 1850s.

 In 1851 the Illinois Central Railroad (ICRR) was established and it would become a major factor in the settlement of much of rural Illinois, including Scales Mound.
 In September 1853, anticipating the arrival of the railroad, the village of Scales Mound was platted by Josiah Conlee and B.B.
 Provost.
 During the summer of 1854 track crews from ICRR laid out 20 mi of track between Scales Mound and Apple River and trains were running the line the day after completion.
-With the arrival of the railroad, Scales Mound's first building was constructed in the late fall 1854; a store built by Sherman Eddy.
+With the arrival of the railroad, Scales Mound's first building was constructed in the late fall of 1854, a store built by Sherman Eddy.